jeftegoes/AwsOverview/AWS Lambda.md

   - Remember the AWS Lambda limits.
   - Use Layers where necessary.
 - **Avoid using recursive code, never have a Lambda function call itself.**

+# 32. Error creating a lambda function via CLI

+- `InvalidParameterValueException` - Will be returned if one of the parameters in the request is invalid.
+  - For example, if you provided an IAM role in the `CreateFunction` API which AWS Lambda is unable to assume.
+- `CodeStorageExceededException` - If you have exceeded your maximum total code size per account, will be returned.
+- `ResourceConflictException` - If the resource already exists, will be returned and not `InvalidParameterValueException`.
+- `ServiceException` - If the AWS Lambda service encountered an internal error, will be returned.